• Skip to primary navigation

 Peppers - I add in stop light peppers - red, yellow and green bell peppers.
 If you only have one pepper or do not like one of these peppers, you can mix it up to your liking.
 If you prefer no peppers, you can leave them out or replace them with celery.
 But we think the peppers make it so much better!

-Scallions - It is recommended you use scallions here due to their mild flavor, but you can use about one third cup finely chopped red onion in it's place.
+Scallions – It is recommended you use scallions here due to their mild flavor, but you can use about one third cup finely chopped red onion or leeks in it’s place.
 Note that red onions are stronger in flavor then scallions.
-Other onions are often too strong raw and will add to much flavor.
+Other onions are not recommended.

 Eggs - Hard boiled eggs add a great taste and texture to the salad, but they are optional if you want or need to leave them out.